 This is a cross-sectional analytical descriptive study.
-Study population included all the patients hemodialysis hospitals of the supervised by Jiroft Medical Sciences University in 2012 (Imam Khomeini hospital in Jiroft and 12 of Farvardin in Kahnouj), 77 patients were participated in the study; 7 of them did not participate in the study because of lack of inclusion criteria or lack of satisfaction to participate in the study.
+Study population included all the patients hemodialysis of the hospitals by supervised Jiroft Medical Sciences University in 2012 (Imam Khomeini hospital in Jiroft and 12 of Farvardin in Kahnouj), 77 patients were participated in the study; 7 of them did not participate in the study because of lack of inclusion criteria or lack of satisfaction to participate in the study.